PSU-CMPSC-445/web-app/README.md

 ### Libraries
 AutoML Vision allows models created on GCP (Google Cloud Platform) to be easily exported and integrated into a React application.
 During the training phase, the AutoML model is exported as a TensorFlow.js which renders the model.json file.
-To use the JSON file, the key library in the application is the tsjs-automl library which we imported before starting the application.
+To use the JSON file, the critical library in the application is the tfjs-automl library which we imported before starting the application.
 The loadModel method sets the JSON file as our model and is ready for use.

-As previously mentioned, the prediction occurs within the identify method where the model's classify method is called.
+As previously mentioned, the prediction occurs within the identify function where the model's classify method is called.
 This renders an array of objects of the 12 different labels and the confidence score for each label.
 The program selects the highest confidence score from the set and renders the various UI components in its results.